-Historic photo of 6943 Columbia
+Historic Gem 6943 Columbia in University City

 The craftsmen gem at 6943 Columbia has a rich and well-documented history.